Semantic Web Applied Ontology Special Interest Group

 These communities actually share many common goals, common technologies, and a common interest in well-engineered applied ontologies.
 Many of those in the Applied Ontology community promote and use Semantic Web technologies and reasoning methods in everyday practice; similarly, many in the Semantic Web community advocate more rigorous and principled ontologies based on ontological analysis.
 All the communities share the need for a common semantic understanding and a formal representation of the domain at hand.
 The Semantic Web, Linked Data, Big Data, and Knowledge Graph communities also have challenges to do with large scale applications and linking of vast heterogeneous data, so these communities also have different foci.

-The Semantic Web Applied Ontology Committee is established to bring all perspectives to the table, thus creating a forum for the multiple communities to work collaboratively in tackling common problems.
+The Semantic Web Applied Ontology SIG is established to bring all perspectives to the table, thus creating a forum for the multiple communities to work collaboratively in tackling common problems.
 All are welcome to participate regardless of membership or affiliation.

 - Mike Bennett